jdeans289/icg2/docs/Documentation-Home.md

 All algorithms in the `Algorithm/` folder work by implementing a visitor class.
 Since a visitor class cannot change the arguments or return value of the visit methods, it must keep intermediate state as member variables in itself.
 The visitor classes are meant to be "one-shot", and the intended entry points are in the `DataTypeAlgorithm` namespace.

-Visitor algorithms can traverse an entire tree (FindLeaves, PrintValue), search the tree (FindNameByAddress, FindAddressByName), or execute one specific operation with target type(s) on a DataType* value (GetValue, AssignValue, ResizeSequence).
+Visitor algorithms can traverse an entire tree (FindLeaves, PrintValue), search the tree (LookupNameByAddressAndType, LookupAddressAndTypeByName), or execute one specific operation with target type(s) on a DataType* value (GetValue, AssignValue, ResizeSequence).

+This is really important - the key concept that makes the DataType concept work is that there is NEVER any special case code for a subType within a datatype, or really within any of the bigger management structures.
+ALL of this special case code should only ever exist in the Visitor algorithms.
+Within the visitor methods, the same concept applies - the visitCompositeType method should NEVER have special case code that depends on the type of a member, it should always just recurse into it or pass to another visitor algorithm.

 ---